 I have no problem with Scoble being as public as he’d like to be.
 And I do think it’s unfortunate that Facebook never gave him that choice.
 I’m not that public, but I’m darn close.
 And I use Twitter and a whole host of other services to be quite visible.
 The key to addressing this problem is not to say “public or private?” but to ask how we can make certain people are 1) informed; 2) have the right to chose; and 3) are consenting without being deceived.
 I’d be a whole lot less pissed off if people had to opt-in in December.
 Or if they could have retained the right to keep their friends lists, affiliations, interests, likes, and other content as private as they had when they first opted into Facebook.
 Slowly disintegrating the social context without choice isn’t consent; it’s trickery.

 Jeff Jarvis has come interesting observations on “Confusing A Public With The Public.”

 I will argue that we face choices today about keeping something private or sharing it with our public or with the public at large and that we need to see the benefits of sharing—the benefits of being public—as we make that calculation.
 I will argue that if we default to private, we risk losing the value of the connections we can make today.
 I will argue that we need institutions—companies and governments—to default to public.
 And I will argue that the more we live in public, the more we share, the more we create collective wisdom and value.
 I will defend publicness.
 But I will also defend privacy—that is, control over this decision.

-And if you don’t think deprecating your Facebook account is enough, WikiHow explains how to “Permanently Delete a Facebook account“.
+And if you don’t think deprecating Facebook by not using your account is enough, WikiHow explains how to “Permanently Delete a Facebook account.”
 I am keeping it on file.

 Trackback from your site.